uwcartlab/webmapping/Chapter11/readme.md

 ###### Figure 1.2: Dynamic attribute selection changes the choropleth

 Restyling the dynamic visualization (Steps 4-6) is more challenging, but we can use the same principle of recycling a multi-element selection we used for recoloring the enumeration units on the map in Steps 1-3.
-The block that we build should contain a selection of all visualization elements (bars in the bar chart) and each operator that affects an aspect of the element we want to change when a new attribute is selected.
-For re-sorting the bars (Step 4), we need `.sort()` and the `x` attribute.
+The new block should contain a selection of all visualization elements (bars in the bar chart) and each operator that affects an aspect of the element we want to change when a new attribute is selected.
+For sorting the bars (Step 4), we need `.sort()` and the `x` attribute.
 For resizing the bars (Step 5), we need the `height` and `y` attributes.
 Finally, for recoloring the bars (Step 6), we need the `fill` style (Example 1.5).

 ###### Example 1.5: Manipulating the chart bars on attribute change in _main.js_

-    //Example 1.4 line 14...dropdown change listener handler function changeAttribute(attribute, csvData){
+    //Example 1.4 line 14...dropdown change event handler function changeAttribute(attribute, csvData){
         //change the expressed attribute
         expressed = attribute;